 1) In an experiment conducted by the University of Chicago and MIT, women's clothing was used to test the left-digit effect.
 Prices were set for $24, $29 and $34.
 Researchers were surprised to find that, the items sold best at $39 even though that price was more expensive than other options.
 And men are wondering why their family expenses have increased!😁

-2) The analog model (Dehaene 1997; al. 1981), This paper states that when presented by 2 multi-digit numbers to be compared, we assess the quantitative meaning of numbers by spontaneously mapping them onto an internal analogue magnitude scale.
+2) The analog model (Dehaene 1997; al. 1981), This paper states that when presented by 2 multi-digit numbers to be compared, we assess the quantitative meaning of numbers by spontaneously mapping them onto an internal analog magnitude scale.
 This numerical symbol to magnitude conversion affects

 the precision of the numbers being encoded (Dehaene 1997).
 Their words, not mine!!

 3) This theory suggests “Left-to-right processing of numerical symbols affects this magnitude conversion process and distorts the price magnitude toward the leftmost digit”.
-Do read this paper for more researched theory on “How the change in leftmost digit affects our buying decision”.
+Do read this paper for a more researched theory on “How the change in leftmost digit affects our buying decision”.

 We can’t conclude about the ethical aspect of changing the price by a rupee to interfere with buying decisions.
 Today’s smart buyers are price conscious and evaluate the product based on quality, brand, etc not by a rupee difference (The trick has been exposed) but there are still markets where this strategy would work.
 We think to use this to your advantage by not using a 99 price strategy but claiming to your customer that you care about them and use no such tricks.
 Full transparency with customers builds trust.